DuongMinhLong/scalping_15m/README.md

 The bot now targets the **forex** market using the OANDA API and is optimised for trading **XAU/USD**.
-The payload includes the US Dollar Index (DXY) and a session filter only allows trades between the London and New York sessions (06:00–16:00 UTC).
+The payload includes the US Dollar Index (DXY), latest forex news, and a session filter only allows trades between the London and New York sessions (06:00–16:00 UTC).

 This build automatically removes JSON metadata for cancelled or unmapped limit orders without open positions before calling the GPT API.